Why Buy a House That Loses Value? Unlocking the Japanese Real Estate Puzzle

 Show Notes

-In the US, we think of the house and land as one asset.
+In the US, house and land trade as one asset.
 Japan splits them.
 The structure depreciates to zero over 22 years by law.
-The land?
-That's what holds value.
-In Tokyo, a 50-square-meter lot in a decent neighborhood can run $500,000.
+The land holds value.
+A 50-square-meter lot in a decent Tokyo neighborhood can run $500,000.
 The 40-year-old house on top?
-It's a rounding error.
 Maybe $30,000.
 Maybe less.
-The tax code treats it that way — and so do buyers.

-So when you buy an akiya, you're really buying the land.
+When you buy an akiya, you're really buying the land.
 The house is a teardown or a renovation project.
-The LTV math doesn't work like US mortgages — Japanese banks often lend 50% to 70% on land value, less on the structure.
-Cash buyers have an edge.
-And if you're financing from the US, you're not getting a Japanese mortgage.
+LTV math doesn't work like US mortgages — Japanese banks often lend 50% to 70% on land value, far less on the structure.
+If you're financing from the US, you're not getting a Japanese mortgage.
 You're bringing dollars, converting to yen, and settling in cash.

-And Japan has zero foreign ownership restrictions.
+Japan has zero foreign ownership restrictions.
 Any person, any country, full freehold.
-No trust.
+No trust required.
 No residency requirement.
-You can buy from Delaware.
-You just need a local agent, a bank account (sometimes tricky — some banks require in-person visits), and a plan for management.
-Oh — and forget the 1031 exchange.
+You just need a local agent, a Japanese bank account (some banks require in-person visits), and a management plan.
+One tax warning: the 1031 exchange does not apply.
 US tax code doesn't treat Japanese property as like-kind.
-You're paying cap gains when you sell.
-Plan for it.
+You're paying capital gains when you sell.

 Was this helpful?